 Elections are held for the Constitutional Assembly, despite widespread international condemnation.
 The opposition boycotts the election, and the majority of elected members are Maduro supporters and loyalists.

-The CEO of Smartmatic, who run Venezuela’s voting machines, say tampering by the CNE was highly likely during the election, and Maduro’s claim that eight million votes were cast was wrong by at least one million votes.
+The CEO of Smartmatic, who run Venezuela’s voting machines, says tampering by the National Electoral Council was highly likely during the election, and Maduro’s claim that eight million votes were cast was wrong by at least one million votes.

 The Constitutional Assembly assumes the powers of the National Assembly.